shbedev/BRAlerts/README.md

 # BRAlerts

-BRAlerts is a small file written in pure Swift that allows you to simply display an alert controller in your UIViewController.
+BRAlerts is a small file written in pure Swift that allows you to simply display an alert controller in your from any view controller.
 Enjoy!

 ## Features
 ----------------
-- [x] Show a UIAlertController from any UIViewController
+- [x] Display a simple UIAlertController using one line of code
-- [x] Choose between an alert/actionSheet styles
+- [x] Delay UIViewController presentation
-- [x] Show the alert with a time delay
-- [x] Use default and/or custom actions
+- [x] Use the default actions or add a custom one

 ## Setup
 ----------------
-- Download the BRAlerts.swift file and drag it into your Xcode project.
+Just download the BRAlerts.swift file and drag it into your Xcode project.

 ## Usage
 ----------------